NYPL/digarch/accessioning/inventorying-digital-media-accession.md

 ## 5. Fill out a digital media separation form.
-Deprecated
-{: .label .label-red }

 * Fill out a
 [media separation form](https://docs.google.com/document/d/1Tn9j4q3WO5BhhMdXY0Ed09XoRFP_jUJyP96IYCJmkgs/edit?usp=sharing){:target="_blank"} to document where in the collection a media object came from.

 * Enter the object's identification number and collection.
+  * Media IDs follow the naming convention ACQ_acqID_specObjectID.
-Circle the format on the form.
-Enter the correct format after the word Other if the format is not listed.
-Print the form on BLUE paper (for visibility) and place it in the object's previous container.
+* Circle the format on the form.
+* Enter the correct format after the word Other if the format is not listed.

 ![Digital Separation Sheet](/digitalmediaseparation/media/image2.jpg)